Sonnvu/Portfolio/README.md

 # Digital Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed in JavaScript with React.js framework and styling with Tailwindcss

 ## Available Scripts